kytos/documentation/docs/guidelines.rst

 writing code to contribute, write the tests related to the functionality you wish to implement and then write the code to pass this test.

-More info about the tests can be found in the :doc:`hacking` section.
+More info about the tests can be found in the ``hacking`` section of each project.

 Use the raw packet files
 ~~~~~~~~~~~~~~~~~~~~~~~~